Lukakva/wordle.c/README.md

 # Solution

+A backtracking algorithm is employed.
+However, a small discussion about data representation first.

 Since there 26 letters in the alphabet, we can use a 32bit bit-field to represent what characters each word contains.